MicrosoftDocs/win32/desktop-src/Controls/mcm-getfirstdayofweek.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MCM\_GETFIRSTDAYOFWEEK message

 Retrieves the first day of the week for a month calendar control.
-You can send this message explicitly or by using the [**MonthCal\_GetFirstDayOfWeek**](monthcal-getfirstdayofweek.md) macro.
+You can send this message explicitly or by using the [**MonthCal\_GetFirstDayOfWeek**](/windows/win32/Commctrl/nf-commctrl-monthcal_getfirstdayofweek?branch=master) macro.

 ## Parameters